[This blogpost is also available in German]

-In this inaugural column, I will discuss details of PCBs used in medical applications, highlighting some of the differences in terms of demands and how the design must be handled.
+In this blog post we will discuss the details of PCBs used in medical applications, highlighting some of the differences in terms of demands and how the design must be handled.

 We have seen electronics become increasingly significant in the medical field.
 Advancements in medical technology have provided dramatically improved diagnostics and treatments for patients.
 Look at how the da Vinci Surgical System has helped to offer the ability of some of the world’s most skilled surgeons irrespective of their proximity to the patient.